You have no items in your shopping cart.

 Of all the different types of citrus plants, lemons are the most popular and these, together with kumquats, are tolerant of cold down to around 1 degree.

 Not only do citrus plants produce edible and colourful fruit, but the flowers are highly fragrant.
 They can appear all year round, even in the winter.
 If so, they will fill your house with delectable scent.
-It takes around 12 months for fruits to appear and then ripen, so its not unusual to see fruits and flowers happening at the same time.
+It takes around 12 months for fruits to appear and then ripen, so it's not unusual to see fruits and flowers happening at the same time.
 Citrus are self-fertile, so you dont need more than one tree in order to set the fruit.
 You do need to provide certain things, however.
-The picture below shows limes growing on a small tree.

 Feed regularly all year round but change the fertiliser according to the season.
 Use a high nitrogen feed specifically for citrus from mid spring through to September.
 During the winter, citrus plants benefit from a winter feed which is higher in phosphorous and potassium.
 This will help the plant to develop fruits.